 A study by the National Resource Defense Council (NRDC) found that U.S. households now plug an average of 65 devices into outlets around the home.
 Each one of those devices sucks up kilowatts whenever it’s in use.
-Many even suck up kilowatts when not in use—look up vampire power—it’s a thing!
+Many even suck up kilowatts when not in use—search vampire power—it’s a thing!
 The same NRDC study found that “25% of all residential energy consumption is used on devices in idle power mode.”
 Your utility company charges you based on the number of kilowatts you use over time, so when you switch to a smart device designed to use electricity only when YOU want it to, you can lower your bill.

 Using These Smarts Can Help You Save

-Ditch the plug-in nightlight for this motion-activated, battery operated light for late-night bathroom visits.
+Ditch the plug-in nightlight for this motion-activated, battery-operated light for late-night bathroom visits.

 Casper Glow Light